Mailu/Mailu/docs/cli.rst

   # docker-compose exec admin flask mailu config-dump --help

-  Usage: flask mailu config-dump [OPTIONS]
+  Usage: flask mailu config-dump [OPTIONS] [SECTIONS]...

     dump configuration as YAML-formatted data to stdout

+    SECTIONS can be: domains, relays, users, aliases

   Options:
     -f, --full     Include default attributes
-    -s, --secrets  Include secrets (plain-text / not hashed) --help         Show this message and exit.
+    -s, --secrets  Include secrets (dkim-key, plain-text / not hashed) -d, --dns      Include dns records
+    --help         Show this message and exit.

-If you want to export secrets (plain-text / not hashed) you have to add the ``--secrets`` option.
+If you want to export secrets (dkim-keys, plain-text / not hashed) you have to add the ``--secrets`` option.
 Only non-default attributes are dumped.
 If you want to dump all attributes use ``--full``.
+To include dns records (mx, spf, dkim and dmarc) add the ``--dns`` option.
+Unless you specify some sections all sections are dumped by default.

 .. code-block:: bash

   docker-compose exec admin flask mailu config-dump > mail-config.yml

+  docker-compose exec admin flask mailu config-dump --dns domains

 config-update
 -------------